-French embassy advises citizens to leave Pakistan | DW | 15.04.2021
+French Embassy advises citizens to leave Pakistan | DW | 15.04.2021

 The hashtag "#FrenchLeavePakistan" was trending with over 42,000 tweets on Thursday, on Twitter.

-Anti-French sentiment has been brewing for several months in Pakistan, since the government of President Emmanuel Macron offered support for a magazine Charlie Hebdo's right to republish cartoons of the Prophet Muhammad, a move deemed blasphemous by many Muslims.
+Anti-French sentiment has been brewing for several months in Pakistan, since the government of President Emmanuel Macron offered support for a magazine, Charlie Hebdo, to republish cartoons of the Prophet Muhammad, a move deemed blasphemous by many Muslims.

-Macron's comments in September sparked widespread anger, with tens ouf thousands in Pakistan, Iran and other Muslim countries taking to the streets to organize French boycotts.
+Macron's comments in September sparked widespread anger, with tens of thousands in Pakistan, Iran and other Muslim countries taking to the streets to organize French boycotts.

-In an address to the United Nations, Pakistan's Prime Minister Imran Khan slammed the magazine for re-publishing the cartoons, saying "willful provocations" should be universally outlawed."
+In an address to the United Nations, Pakistani Prime Minister Imran Khan slammed the magazine for republishing the cartoons, saying "willful provocations" should be universally outlawed."

 lc/rt (Reuters, AFP)